About

 Sensitive Teeth?
 Your Dentist Can Help You Prevent and Reduce Pain

 You go to take a sip of your morning coffee only to wince when you feel the familiar stinging pain in your teeth.
-Many people suffer from tooth sensitivity, where you feel a brief but sharp pain when you eat or drink hot, cold, or sweet treats.
+Many people suffer from tooth sensitivity, where you feel a brief but sharp pain when you eat or drink hot, cold or sweet treats.
 You don’t need to suffer in silence as there are many treatments for this common condition.
-Discussing concerns with your dentist can help you prevent or treat tooth sensitivity.
+Discussing concerns with your dentist can help with prevention or treatment of tooth sensitivity.

 sensitive teeth